BlueSquare23/web-lgsm/docs/DESIGN_OOD.md

 Design in mind.
 But we're changing that now and that's why this document exists.

+## Design Philosophies Used

+As mentioned currently the design philosophy has been "no time to explain, grab a cactus!"
+But we're now changing that.

+I Think what we want to work toward here are Two main complimentary Design Philosophies.
+But I still have to learn more about these approaches cause ngl, don't really fully understand them yet.

+### Clean Architecture

+This is another one from Uncle Bob.
+The one is about the structure of our classes and sorta layers of our application.

+Its about dep management and separating concerns.
+We want to structure our code so that the core business problem we're solving is independent from the specific web framework or DB, etc. being used.

+In sort its about what each layer of our code is doing.

+See more about this under the High Level Design section below.

+### Domain-Driven Design (DDD)

+Domain Driven Design is about how do we lay out and model where our code lives and group it related to the problem it is solving.

+### Good-Ole MVC

+Under this new arrangement the classic MVC becomes relegated to the presentation layer only.
+Its becomes the outer most rim of the Clean Arch onion.
+Then DDD defines the core and we use Clean Arch principals to pull it all together.

 ### Diagramming

 We're going to use `mermaid` to make our class diagrams.